 If you want to drive the future of healthcare and explore lifesaving treatments, our

-Bachelor of Medical Science (with specialisations) is the place to start.
+Bachelor of Health and Medical Science is the place to start.
 You can even choose to specialise in pathology to find new ways of preventing and diagnosing disease.
 Contact us to find out more.

 Ask your big questions